kojodoc/kojodoc.github.io/tutorials/pictures-intro.md

 ### Picture Collisions

-As a picture moves around the canvas, you can check for collisions with:
+As a picture moves around the canvas, you can check it for collisions with:
 * the edges of the canvas (which are called the stageBorder).
 * other pictures

-You can also determine how the picture will bounce off the obstacle that it collided with.
+After a collision, you can also determine how the picture will bounce off the obstacle that it collided with.

 #### Collision checking and bouncing off the borders of the stage

-You use two functions for this:
+You can use two functions for this:
 * `pic.collidesWith(stageBorder)` - returns true if `pic` has collided with the stage border.
 * `bouncePicOffStage(pic, vel)` - for a picture `pic` moving with velocity `vel` - this function returns the velocity after bouncing off the stage.